ExcelFunctions.net Logo

 F.Inv Function Example

-The chart on the right shows the inverse of the right-tailed F Probability Distribution with the numerator degrees of freedom equal to 2 and the denominator degrees of freedom equal to 5.
+The above chart on the right shows the inverse of the Cumulative F Distribution with the numerator degrees of freedom equal to 2 and the denominator degrees of freedom equal to 5.

 If you want to calculate the value of this function for a probability equal to 0.9, this can be done using the Excel F.Inv function, as follows: